OpenEvalProject/evals/manuscripts/elife-75027/v2/manuscript.md

 The entire procedure, from dataset splitting to classification, was repeated 10 times with different data splits.
 The average decoding accuracies between all pairs of videos were then used to generate a neural RDM at each time point for each participant.
 To generate the RDM, the dissimilarity between each pair of videos was determined by their decoding accuracy (increased accuracy representing increased dissimilarity at that time point).

 Next, we evaluated the correlations between each participant’s time-resolved neural RDM and the feature RDMs found to correlate with behavioral similarity (Experiment 1).
 To investigate the link between behavioral and neural representations, we also correlated neural RDMs with the average behavioral RDM obtained from the multiple arrangement task in Experiment 1.
-This analysis was performed using 10 ms sliding windows with an overlap of 6 ms. The resulting Kendall’s τA values were tested against chance using one-tailed sign permutation testing (5000 iterations, cluster-corrected for multiple comparisons across time using the maximum cluster sum, α = 0.05, cluster setting α = 0.05).
+This analysis was performed using 10 ms sliding windows with an overlap of 6 ms. The resulting Kendall’s $\tau_{A}$ values were tested against chance using one-tailed sign permutation testing (5000 iterations, cluster-corrected for multiple comparisons across time using the maximum cluster sum, $\alpha$ = 0.05, cluster setting $\alpha$ = 0.05).
 A noise ceiling was calculated using the same procedure as in the behavioral RSA (see ‘Representational similarity analysis’).
 Effect latencies were assessed by bootstrapping the individual correlations 1000 times with replacement to calculate 90% confidence intervals around effect onsets.

 To quantify the contributions of visual, social-affective, and action features to the neural RDMs, a time-resolved cross-validated variance partitioning procedure was performed.
 Using 100 split-half cross-validation iterations, the neural RDM was entered as a response variable in a hierarchical regression with three groups of feature RDMs (visual, social-affective, and action) as predictors.
 This analysis employed the same 10 feature RDMs used in the behavioral variance partitioning (see section ‘Variance partitioning’), with the addition of activations from the first convolutional layer of AlexNet (Conv1).
 As Conv1 best captures early visual responses (Figure 5—figure supplement 1), its inclusion ensured that we did not underestimate the role of visual features in explaining neural variance.
-We did not use frame-wise RDMs to model these visual features; however, our approach of averaging features across video frames was justified by the short duration of our videos and the high correlation of CNN features across frames (Conv1: Pearson’s ρ=0.89±0.09; FC8: ρ=0.98±0.03).
+We did not use frame-wise RDMs to model these visual features; however, our approach of averaging features across video frames was justified by the short duration of our videos and the high correlation of CNN features across frames (Conv1: Pearson’s $ρ=0.89\pm0.09$; FC8: $ρ=0.98\pm0.03$).

-The analysis was carried out using 10 ms sliding windows with an overlap of 6 ms. The resulting predicted Kendall’s τA values were tested against chance using one-tailed sign permutation testing (5000 iterations, cluster-corrected for multiple comparisons using the maximum cluster sum across time windows and regressions performed, α = 0.05, cluster-setting α = 0.05).
+The analysis was carried out using 10 ms sliding windows with an overlap of 6 ms. The resulting predicted Kendall’s $\tau_{A}$ values were tested against chance using one-tailed sign permutation testing (5000 iterations, cluster-corrected for multiple comparisons using the maximum cluster sum across time windows and regressions performed, $\alpha$ = 0.05, cluster-setting $\alpha$ = 0.05).
 The distributions of effect onsets across the 100 split-half iterations were compared using two-sided Wilcoxon signed-rank tests.

-## Data availability
+### Data availability

 Behavioral and EEG data and results have been archived as an Open Science Framework repository (https://osf.io/hrmxn/).
 Analysis code is available on GitHub (https://github.com/dianadima/mot_action; Dima, 2021).